IBC-Media/Grant-Coverage/docs/business-solution.md

 Lack of digitization: Lack of digitization can limit access to museum collections and make it difficult to share information about antique pieces with a wider audience.
 This can limit the visibility and value of these objects, making it difficult to appreciate their significance and history.

+# Why Blockchain

+Google also provides the information about this                     antiques but this is not included with blockchain.

+By providing blockchain this information is not deleted for ever.

+And no one can access to edit the information.
+It is highly secure for this.